ijoseph/import_deprecator/README.md

   Object 'some.long.chain.of.packages.some_function' has been renamed to 'some.long.chain.of.packages.some_renamed_function'!
   Consider using
-  'from some.long.chain.of.packages.some_function import some_renamed_function'
+  from some.long.chain.of.packages.some_function import some_renamed_function
   instead of
-  from some.long.chain.of.packages.some_function import some_renamed_function
+  from some.long.chain.of.packages.some_function import some_function
 ```